All Episodes

 That's right.

-And you know, a lot of the reporting has been based on the reach of Silicon Valley that when Democrats are in power, they are they kind of reverse their promises on some of these labor-centric concerns and are very open to the demands of uh Facebook,
+And, you know, a lot of the reporting has been based on the reach of Silicon Valley that when Democrats are in power, they kind of reverse their promises on some of these labor-centric concerns and are very open to the demands of Facebook, Meta, Google, Amazon, others on the H-1B issue and other kind of immigration-related concerns or skilled foreign worker concerns.

-Meta, Google, Amazon, others on the H1B issue and other kind of immigration uh related concerns or skilled uh foreign worker concerns and Republicans are likewise very similar on that regard, but also a little bit more generous on the tax side for giving these tech companies what they want.
+And Republicans are likewise very similar on that regard, but also a little bit more generous on the tax side for giving these tech companies what they want.

-Um could you talk a little bit about the role of these firms?
+Could you talk a little bit about the role of these firms?

 Because they also have a considerable political reach.

-Um they've lobbied extensively within both parties.
+They've lobbied extensively within both parties.

 They have a lot of relationships within the Democratic Party.

-So certainly they, you know, to them it's a no-brainer.
+So certainly they, you know, to them, it's a no-brainer.

-We need a lots more.
+We need lots more.

-Um, and we have data going back 20 years of who gets the visas.
+And we have data going back 20 years of who gets the visas.

 Most of the firms that are getting them are in what we call IT services, so information technology services firms rather than product firms.